moutafatin1/vuejs-demo-task-management-app/README.md

 * Tanstack/vue-query and Axios for api calls
 * Tailwind Css for styling
 * Vee Validate With Zod for form validation
-* Iconifiy Icon for the icons
+* Iconify Icon for the icons
 ...

 ## Features